Fees & Financial Aid

 Courses subject to change.

-Eligible applicants are selected on the basis of their previous academic achievement (their six highest senior-level credits, including required courses).
+Eligible applicants are selected on the basis of their previous academic achievement in their Early Childhood Education diploma with a 2.5 minimum cumulative GPA.

 English Language ProficiencyAll applicants whose first language is not English must meet Sheridan’s English proficiency requirements.